NiYuan224/draft-ni-a2a-ai-agent-security-requirements/draft-ni-a2a-ai-agent-security-requirements.md

   * Posture assessment results
   * Capabilities

-* Continuous Observability: The system should utilizes OpenTelemetry(OTel) to track each call across agents, sending OTel’s telemetry, which records call frequency, error rates, and behavioral anomalies, etc. to the PDP for real-time assessment.
+* Continuous Observability: The system should utilize OpenTelemetry (OTel) to track each call across agents, sending OTel’s telemetry, which records call frequency, error rates, and behavioral anomalies, etc. to the PDP for real-time assessment.

 * Microsegmentation: Based on the telemetry data, PDP can issue software-defined security policies to PEP at the perimeter of each segment to enforce microsegmentation, in order to prevent lateral movement of security risks.
 Possible granularity of microsegmentation includes:
   * per IP segment/subnet